 To be honest there is no right or wrong way to meditate and it’s subjective.
 Different people will have different techniques and strategies when it comes to meditation.
 There are no predefined set of rules as such.

-But definitely, there are a few points (common sense) which can help you to make the most out of your evening meditation.
+But definitely, there are a few points (common sense) that can help you to make the most out of your evening meditation.
 Some of them are as follows:

 - Having your dinner early – If you sit for meditation just immediately after a meal, the chances are that you will not be able to sit for long because your body at that time is busy digesting the food you have eaten.
 I eat my dinner at around 6:00 PM in the evening and then start my meditation around 8:00 PM.
 So I give a good gap of 2 hours between my meal and meditation.

 - Having the right type of food – If you eat heavy high carb meal, you may experience indigestion issues like bloating and gas.
 You will not be able to meditate if you are uncomfortable, so make sure that you eat a light dinner like salads and soups for dinner.